composer/composer/doc/articles/composer-platform-dependencies.md

 Starting with version 2.0, Composer makes [additional features](../07-runtime.md) (besides registering the class autoloader) available to the application runtime environment.

-Similar to `composer-plugin-api`, not every Composer release, adds new runtime features, thus the version of `composer-runtimeapi` s also increased independently from Composer's version.
+Similar to `composer-plugin-api`, not every Composer release adds new runtime features, thus the version of `composer-runtimeapi` is also increased independently from Composer's version.

 ## Composer package `composer`

 Starting with Composer 2.2.0, a new platform package called `composer` is available, which represents the exact Composer version that is executed.
-Packages depending on this platform package, can therefore depend on (or conflict with) individual Composer versions, to cover edge cases, where neither the `composer-runtime-api` version nor the `composer-plugin-api` was changed.
+Packages depending on this platform package can therefore depend on (or conflict with) individual Composer versions to cover edge cases where neither the `composer-runtime-api` version nor the `composer-plugin-api` was changed.

-Because this option was introduced with Composer 2.2.0, it is recommended to add a `composer-plugin-api` dependency on at least `>=2.2.0`, to provide a more meaningful error message for users running older Composer versions.
+Because this option was introduced with Composer 2.2.0, it is recommended to add a `composer-plugin-api` dependency on at least `>=2.2.0` to provide a more meaningful error message for users running older Composer versions.

-In general, it is always recommended depending on `composer-plugin-api` or `composer-runtime-api` over depending on concrete Composer versions using the `composer` platform package.
+In general, depending on `composer-plugin-api` or `composer-runtime-api` is always recommended over depending on concrete Composer versions with the `composer` platform package.